kraemr/Adventofcode2022/README.md

 # Adventofcode2022

-The Language section is gonna light up like a christmas tree :^)
+The Languages section is gonna light up like a christmas tree :^)